 Savings account is the most commonly used instrument when it comes to saving excess money.
 This is mainly due to its ease of liquidating funds and even providing a modest interest.
 Unlike fixed deposit (FD), only banks are liable to provide savings accounts, and no NBFC can provide a savings account.
 Nowadays, FD has become more popular when it comes to parking your surplus funds.
 It is due to its higher interest rates and easy withdrawal of your funds during emergencies.

-If you have excess money sitting idle in your account, fixed deposit is your shot.
-Both banks and Non-Banking Financial Companies (NBFC) provide FD with varying interest rates.
-NBFC usually provides 1-2% higher interest rates than bank FD.
+While FD generally offers higher interest rates than saving accounts.
 You can create multiple FDs at different intervals to create a stream of constantly maturing FDs.
 This method, known as laddering, helps you earn a regular income without affecting your principal amount.
+FD involves investing a lumpsum amount over a chosen tenure, with interest paid upon maturity.
+Institutions like Bajaj Finance offer flexible tenures ranging from 12 to 60 months, with interest depending on the selected tenure.

 2. Returns on each